 Video: Why we call our partner “baby”

-Prior to watching the video, the students will get familiar with some of the words used in the video (vulnerability, growing up, mature, puerile, selective regression, defensiveness, healthy) and use them in sentences.
+Prior to watching the video, the students will get familiar with some of the words used in it (vulnerability, growing up, mature, puerile, selective regression, defensiveness, healthy) and use them in sentences.

 Vocabulary: Character traits

 The student learns character traits that affect relationships.
 They match them with their meanings and use them in sentences.
-Then, they are given descriptions of a people’s character traits and try to guess which one it is.
+Then, they are given descriptions of a person’s character traits and try to guess which they are.

 Next, they complete two mind maps – character traits for good and bad relationships.